one-development/npm-packages/CONTRIBUTING.md

 - All linter warnings are addressed
 - New components adhere to _component style guidelines_
 - New components support _A11y and ARIA attributes_
-- Include storyshots (auto-generated from component stories) or unit tests with [jest](https://jestjs.io/en/).
 - Include _proper documentation_ (you can start the docs site by running `yarn workspace @one/ui storybook`)

 ##### Test Style Guidelines